4d11/company-search/WRITEUP.md

 eg. "Superblocks is the only internal app generation platform powering mission critical operations at global enterprises like Instacart, Credit Karma, and Carrier" -> Industry: Enterprise Software, AI & Machine Learning, Target Markets: Enterprise

 #### Query Extraction Agent
-This agent takes in a user's query and returns a prediction of which supported attribute values it has
+This agent takes in a user's query and returns a prediction of which supported attribute values it has.

 I was initially passing the agents a list of all supported values to use; however, I chose to transition away from this approach as the set of possible values can grow very large and will lead to increased processing costs and time.